psyoptix/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 point at infinity.
 Additionally, senders and recipients MUST ensure the Diffie-Hellman shared secret is not the point at infinity.

-For Edwards25519 and Edwards448, public keys need not be validated as the arithmetic formulas are complete obviating the need for validation (c.f. {{?RFC8032}}.
+For Edwards25519 and Edwards448, public keys do not need to be validated as the arithmetic formulas are completely obviating the need for validation (c.f. {{?RFC8032}}.
 However, recipients MUST check whether the Diffie-Hellman shared secret is the all-zero value and abort if so.